Looking for a Used Altima Coupe in your area?

 The 2010 Nissan Altima Coupe’s cramped rear passenger space and miniscule trunk seem to be both a blessing and a curse, depending, apparently, on the driver's willingness and capability to haul friends, family, and luggage all over creation.
 A few technological glitches have been mentioned by some owners, as has iffy seat comfort, the lack of imagination in Nissan’s choice of cabin trim materials, and a sometimes disturbing ruckus from the I4 engine on acceleration.
 Owners are also in complete agreement with most reviewers that the options structure for the entire Altima lineup could be a bit looser and considerably less costly.

 Sporty looks, able handling characteristics, and plenty of power are all lauded by owners of the 2010 Altima Coupe, as is the I4’s downright miserly gas mileage.
 Such individual items as push-button start and the available Bose premium audio system also draw kudos from owners.
 Finally, owners praise the Altima Coupe’s ride comfort, which adds immeasurably to its well-recognized value.

-Talk about the 2010 Nissan Altima Coupe
+What's your take on the 2010 Nissan Altima Coupe?

 Nissan Altima Coupe Questions

 The Outer Side Headlights Of My 2010 Nissan Altima Coupe Will Not Turn Off?...